Disability Policy and Services Certificate

 This course provides a broad overview of disability policy and services, and introduces students to philosophical approaches to service provision, the evolution of policies and services affecting people with disabilities, and contemporary approaches to providing services to people with disabilities throughout the life cycle.

-Specialized coursework (6 credits taken with approval from the ICI Certificate Coordinator)
+6 credits taken with approval from the ICI Certificate Coordinator

 This component broadens the student's level of knowledge in disability policies and services.
 Students must choose from courses offered across the University focusing on disability policy, disability services, and/or interdisciplinary teaming, such as communication disorders, family social science, kinesiology, nursing, public affairs, or social work.
 A list of more than 50 approved courses is available from the ICI Certificate Coordinator.